Registration with the College

 A master's degree in marriage and family therapy that includes 11 graduate courses:

 - 3 in human development

 - 1 in ethics

-Psychotherapy is an interpersonal, relational intervention that increases an individual well-being and reducing subjective discomforting experiences.
+Psychotherapy is an interpersonal, relational intervention that increases an individual's well-being and reduces subjective discomforting experiences.

 A graduate degree from a recognized university with specific training in psychotherapy or in counselling practicum.